shyamz-22/bankingPy/README.md

 ## Installing mysqlclient on macOS Mojave

-If you get the below mentioned error while installing mysqlclient
+If you get the following error while installing mysqlclient
 ```
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 error: command 'clang' failed with exit status 1
 ```

-Export the below mentioned flag for the compilers to find OpenSSL in `zsh`
+Export these flags for the compilers to find OpenSSL in `zsh`

 ```bash
 > export LDFLAGS="-L/usr/local/opt/openssl/lib"